Darka12/drum_kit/README.md

 This is a vanilla Javascript drumkit.
-If certain keys are pressed they will play a sound.
+If certain keys are pressed they will play a sound, as well as a CSS animation.